smlavine/navipage/README.md

 **navipage** is a multi-file pager with features to streamline watching YouTube videos which are linked in a file.

+_NOTE:_ **navipage** is in an early stage of development.
+It may have bugs, and the documentation may at times be outdated or inaccurate.
+Do not use if you expect otherwise.

 # OPTIONS

 Option | Action